Resources and Insights

 Database Optimization

-WordPress saves post revisions, spam comments and expired transient options in your database, which can accumulate over time and slow down your site.
-A database cleaning plugin like WP-Optimize or Advanced Database Cleaner can remove this clutter, defragment database tables and streamline data retrieval for faster performance.
+Database cleaning plugins like WP-Optimize or Advanced Database Cleaner remove clutter, defragment database tables and streamline data retrieval for faster performance.

 However, deeper issues like poorly optimized queries can also impact speed.
 Tools like Query Monitor and New Relic (free for Pantheon users) help identify slow database queries that may be dragging down your site.
 Fixing these can sometimes require custom development, such as adjusting plugin interactions or rewriting inefficient queries.